Jim McClure (politician): U.S. Senate

 McClure ran for the open U.S. Senate seat (Class II) in 1972, vacated by the retirement of Len Jordan.
-In the general election he defeated the Democratic nominee, William E. "Bud" Davis, the president of Idaho State University.
+In the general election, he defeated Democrat William E. "Bud" Davis, the president of Idaho State University.
 McClure was reelected by wide margins in 1978 and 1984.
 The seat was occupied by William Borah for over three decades (1907–1940), and has been continuously held by Republicans since 1949.

-In 1981, McClure joined Republican colleagues Jesse Helms of North Carolina and fellow Idaho senator Steve Symms in an unsuccessful fight to return to a purchase requirement for participation in the food stamp program.
-Helms cited a Congressional Budget Office study which showed that 75 percent of the increase in food stamp usage had occurred since the purchase requirement was dropped in 1977.
-Senators voted 33 to 66 against the Helms-McClure position.
-"It's obvious the majority of the Senate is not really concerned about constraining the growth of the food-stamp program," McClure said.

-In 1984 McClure ran for Senate Majority Leader, but was defeated by Senator Bob Dole of Kansas, who three years earlier had led the intraparty opposition to the Helms-McClure position on reinstating the purchase requirement for food stamps.

 During his 18 years in the Senate, McClure served as the chairman of the Committee on Energy and Natural Resources from 1981 to 1987.
 In this capacity McClure emerged as an early proponent of electric cars and energy independence.
 He also chaired the Senate Republican Conference from 1981 to 1985.

 Retirement

 At age 65, McClure declined to run for a fourth term in 1990.
-Republican congressman Larry Craig of Midvale easily won McClure's Senate seat in November 1990 and served three terms, succeeded by Jim Risch.
+Republican congressman Larry Craig of Midvale easily won McClure's Senate seat in November 1990, served three terms, and was succeeded by Jim Risch.

 After leaving the Senate, McClure became a mining consultant and lobbyist in Washington, D.C., founding the firm of McClure, Gerard, & Neuenschwander.
 Up until his death, McClure maintained a residence in McCall.

-In October 1995 the new home of the College of Mines and Earth Resources at the University of Idaho was dedicated as James A. McClure Hall.
+In October 1995, the new home of the College of Mines and Earth Resources at the University of Idaho was dedicated as James A. McClure Hall.
 On December 12, 2001, the Federal Building and U.S. Courthouse in Boise was renamed for McClure.

 Personal life

-In December 2008, the 83-year-old McClure suffered a stroke and was sent to the intensive care unit at Saint Alphonsus Regional Medical Center in Boise.
-Although initially he was expected to recover, McClure died at the age of 86 on February 26, 2011.
+He was married to Louise Miller.
+In December 2008, 83-year-old McClure suffered a stroke and was sent to the intensive care unit at Saint Alphonsus Regional Medical Center in Boise.
+Although initially expected to recover, his health declined after additional strokes and he died from complications at his home in Garden City on February 26, 2011.